-Why manage your data?
+Why manage my data?

-Why manage your data?
+Why manage my data?

 Meet funding agency or journal requirements